MattTatoczenko/AppServiceDomainChecker/readme.md

 The bot makes some assumptions on the various inputs it receives.

 ### App Service Environment name
+* The App Service Environment must be a public App Service Environment.
+This Bot does not check ILB App Service Environments.
 * The name has to be at least 2 characters in length but it cannot be longer than 39 characters.
 * The name can have letters, numbers, and dashes, but it cannot start or end with a dash.